 Assignments are designed to supplement and reinforce course material and projects allowing students to practice critical thinking related to course content.
-These assignments may involve reviewing articles and/or answering questions to develop communication and critical thinking in overall course objectives.
+These assignments may involve reviewing articles and/or answering questions to develop communication and critical thinking in overall course objectives through essay format (minimum 2-page responses for essay assignments, APA format, free of grammatical errors).
 The due date and nature of each assignment will be discussed by the professor and will be on the assignment.
-There will be a total of four assignments worth a total of 25 points each and will comprise a total of 15% of your final grade.
+There will be a total of five assignments worth a total of 20 points each and will comprise a total of 20% of your final grade.
+You will be graded based on the page requirement, answering the assignment correctly, APA format, and grammatical errors.
+Late submissions will not be accepted.